Starr Labs

-Starr Labs is a musical instrument manufacturer that was founded in 1986 in San Diego, California by musician and inventor Harvey Starr, former singer and guitarist with 1960s' band The Richard Kent Style of Manchester, England.
+Starr Labs is a musical instrument manufacturer founded in 1986 in San Diego, California, by musician and inventor Harvey Starr.
+He was previously the singer and guitarist for the 1960s Manchester-based band The Richard Kent Style of Manchester.

 The company manufactures a diverse product line of MIDI (Musical Instrument Digital Interface) interactive guitars, keyboards, percussion and unique music devices for professional musicians, semi-pro musicians, and music students.
 Current products include: Ztars keyboards guitar electronics.

 Starr Labs Ztar Z6 in a home studio.

 The company also offers custom versions of their products for professional musicians.
 The guitar products range from the simple RockController, a six-string, full-fretted neck controller for music-based video games to their high-end Z6S.